Why book blogging is different from other niches?

 I started my blog because I didn’t have many friends who read in real life.
 They didn’t understand my angst when a character died or the pain of waiting out for a sequel.
 It was not their thing.
 There began my journey of writing whatever I felt (even dared to call them reviews- forgive my young and stupid self) and later found my kindred spirits who understood me so well.

-elgeewrites Why book blogging is different from other niches?
+Elgeewrites Why book blogging is different from other niches?
 Book blogger Library card

 Credit: Tenor